MetaDocencia/NASA_TOPS-OS101-2026/Module_3/Lesson_2/M3_L2_readme.md

 The following are the key takeaways from this lesson:

 - Relevant data may be found in a variety of locations and may require some trial and error to find.
+Use online repositories or speak with colleagues in the community to get started.
 - Carefully assess data before using it for your project.
+Make sure the data is reusable, relevant to your work, and that it's from a reputable source.
-- Data citation is important when using data.
+- Data citation is important when using data in order to give proper credit to researchers.

 ## Lesson 2: Knowledge Check